ailab-kyunghee/SurgX/index.md

       <div class="column is-12-tablet is-10-desktop">
         <h3 class="h-subtitle">Abstract</h3>
         <div class="content mt-3">
-        Surgical phase recognition plays a crucial role in surgical workflow analysis, enabling applications such as monitoring, skill assessment, and workflow optimization.
-However, deep learning models remain black-boxes, limiting interpretability and trust.
+          Surgical phase recognition is central to workflow analysis, enabling applications such as monitoring, skill assessment, and process optimization.
+However, the underlying deep models are often black boxes, limiting interpretability and trust.
-        <b>SurgX</b> is a novel concept-based explanation framework that associates neurons with human-interpretable surgical concepts.
-We construct concept sets tailored to cholecystectomy, select representative neuron activation sequences, and annotate neurons with concepts.
+          <b>SurgX</b> is a concept-driven explanation framework that associates neurons with human-interpretable surgical concepts.
+We construct cholecystectomy-specific concept sets, identify representative neuron activation sequences, and annotate neurons with concepts.
-        By evaluating on TeCNO and Causal ASFormer using Cholec80, we demonstrate that SurgX provides meaningful explanations and improves transparency in surgical AI.
+          Evaluated on TeCNO and Causal ASFormer using Cholec80, SurgX yields meaningful explanations and improves transparency in surgical AI.
         </div>
       </div>
     </div>